cdsmith/HMock/README.md

 With HMock, you choose which constraints to enforce on the order of methods.
 If certain methods need to happen in a fixed sequence, you can use `inSequence` to check that.
 But if you don't care about the order, you need not check it.
-If you don't care about certain methods at all, `whenever` will let you set a response without limiting when they are called.
+If you don't care about certain methods at all, `expectAny` will let you set a response without limiting when they are called.
 Using `expectN`, you can make a method optional, or limit the number of times it can occur.